Managing Daemons

 To fully remove a daemon, delete it from the UI and uninstall it from the host.

-Delete from the UI: Go to Discover > Daemons and click the delete icon on the daemon card.
+Delete from the UI: Go to Discover > Scan > Daemons and click the delete icon on the daemon card.

 Deleting or uninstalling a daemon does not delete discovered data.
 Hosts, services, subnets, and topology remain on the server until you explicitly delete them.